AuthorCarpentry/markdown-github-webpages/README.md

 ## What you will learn:

 - Use the Atom editor to write and preview texts in markdown
-- Use github to turn markdown files into an website
+- Use github to turn markdown files into a modern website
 - Convert markdown into different formats like `.docx` using pandoc